coderefinery/git-intro/content/commits.md

 :::{exercise} Exercise: Practice creating commits and branches (20 min)
 1. Make sure that you now work **on your fork** of the recipe-book repository (`USER/recipe-book`, *not* `coderefinery/recipe-book`)
-1. First create a branch and then add a recipe to the branch and commit the change.
+1. First create a new branch and then add a recipe to the branch and commit the change.
 1. In a new commit, modify the recipe you just added.
 1. Switch to the `main` branch and modify a recipe there.
 1. Browse the network and locate the commits that you just created ("Insights" -> "Network").